 A-SMYLE participants attend an American high school and live with an American host family for an academic year.

 American Youth Leadership Program

-The American Youth Leadership Program is a 3 to 4 week intensive, leadership training exchange program for U.S. high school students and adult mentors to gain gain firsthand knowledge of foreign cultures and collaborate on examining issues with global significance.
+The American Youth Leadership Program is a 3 to 4 week intensive, leadership training exchange program for U.S. high school students and adult mentors to gain firsthand knowledge of foreign cultures and collaborate on examining issues with global significance.